IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

 }
 ```

-The device management server in {{site.data.keyword.iot_short_notm}} uses the Device Management Protocol to send a request to the devices, initiating the firmware download.
-There are multiple steps:
+The device management server in {{site.data.keyword.iot_short_notm}} uses the Device Management Protocol to send a request to the devices, which initiates the firmware download.
+The download process consists of the following steps:

-1. Firmware details update request sent on topic ``iotdm-1/device/update``:
+1. A firmware details update request is sent on topic ``iotdm-1/device/update``.
-This request let the device validate if the requested firmware differs from the currently installed firmware.
-If there is a difference, set ``rc`` to ``204``, which translates to the status ``Changed``.
+The update request lets the device validate if the requested firmware differs from the currently installed firmware.
+If there is a difference, set the ``rc`` parameter to ``204``, which translates to the status ``Changed``.
-The following example shows which message is to be expected for the previously sent example firmware download request and what response should be sent, when a difference is detected:
+The following example shows which message to expect for the previously sent example firmware download request and which response should be sent when a difference is detected:
 ```
    Incoming request from the {{site.data.keyword.iot_short_notm}}: